-The population health orientation of the Program also is compatible with the educational philosophy of Stony Brook Medicine which includes the six schools of the Health Sciences (Medicine, Nursing, Dental Medicine, Social Welfare, Health Technology and Management, and Pharmacy and Pharmaceutical Sciences) and the Program in Public Health.
+The population health orientation of the Program also is compatible with the educational philosophy of Stony Brook Medicine which includes the five schools of the Health Sciences (Medicine, Nursing, Dental Medicine, Social Welfare, and Health Technology and Management,) and the Program in Public Health.
 The Health Sciences Center emphasizes the need for interdisciplinary education and collaboration, and recognizes the critical importance of training health professionals to work together.
-The Program in Public Health values a collegial atmosphere at an early stage in an MPH student's education and fosters an environment of mutual respect among students who represent diverse backgrounds and competencies.
+The PPH values a collegial atmosphere at an early stage in a student's education and fosters an environment of mutual respect among diverse students who represent backgrounds competencies.

-The emphasis of the Program in Public Health reflects the changing environment in which public health practice occurs, and recent thinking about how to respond to these changes.
+The emphasis of the PPH reflects the changing environment in which public health practice occurs, and recent thinking about how to respond to these changes.
 Public health retains its distinct role as the specialty emphasizing prevention, with the object of its work being populations, in contrast to the historical role of medicine, dentistry, and other clinical disciplines that focus on healing, with the object of their work being individuals.

-Since the 1980s, the three main functions of public health have been identified as assessment, policy development, and assurance.
+Since the 1980s, the three main functions of public health were identified as assessment, policy development, and assurance.
 However, the knowledge and skills needed to perform these functions optimally has changed radically in light of advances in information technology and increased knowledge about the determinants of health and disease.
 These changes are occurring at all levels of inquiry - from the micro (genetics and microbiology) through the macro (the social and behavioral sciences).
 Changing political, economic, demographic, and social conditions make the application of new knowledge and technologies all the more important.

 As one Institute of Medicine (2002)1 report states,